-Junipher Greene (NO)
+Junipher Greene (Norway)

-After a break for a few years, the band is again ready to celebrate the legendary album, this time in Longyearbyen.
-Svalbard has a special place in the consciousness of Geir Bøhren (drums) and Bent Åserud (guitar/harmonica/flutes).
-The duo is behind the music for more than 30 films and 25 TV series, including the movie success “Orion’s Belt” – where the action is set on the island.
-They have promised to play the theme from the movie when they perform at this year’s festival.
+In 2007, “Friendship” was named Norway’s best pop/rock album in a poll conducted by Dagens Næringsliv, and the following year the band kicked off a series of reunion concerts.
+After a few years’ hiatus, the band is reuniting to perform, and the concert at Dark Season Blues will be their very last.
+Svalbard holds a special place in the hearts of Geir Bøhren (drums) and Bent Åserud (guitar/harmonica/flutes).
+The duo has composed the music for over 30 films and 25 TV series, including the hit film “Orion’s Belt”—set on the island.
+They have promised to perform the theme from that film when they appear at this year’s festival.

 Dark Season Blues©2023